WOMP-Developers/adm-bot/README.md

 ## Commands

 - `!adm` - send a summary of ADM's
+- `!adm csv` - send a csv of ADM's
 - `!adm <system>` - send a graph showing system ADM over time
 - `!adm refresh` - manually refresh the data